-2010-11: Appeared in all 37 games for the Huskies as a freshman, leading UConn with 33 points (13 goals, 20 assists).
-His 33 points set a new school D-I record in rookie scoring.
-Schneider finished the season ranked second among all rookies in Atlantic Hockey with 26 points (11 goals, 15 assists) in 27 conference games en route to earning a spot on the Atlantic Hockey All-Rookie team.
-Schneider was also named to the All-Tournament team after posting a goal and an assist in the conference tournament semi-finals versus RIT on March 18.
+2010-11: Schneider appeared in all 37 games for the Huskies as a freshman, leading UConn in scoring with 13 goals and 20 assists.
+His 33 points set a new school D-I scoring record for rookies.
+Schneider finished the season ranked second among all rookies in Atlantic Hockey with 26 points (11 goals, 15 assists) in 27 conference games and earned a spot on the Atlantic Hockey All-Rookie team.
+Schneider was named to the league's All-Tournament team after posting a goal and an assist in the semi-finals versus RIT on March 18.

 Schneider is a power forward with good size that really excels around the net.
 He possesses good net presence and is willing to pay a price to score goals.
 Many of his scores have come as a result of his around, whether they are tip-ins, off deflections or rebounds.
 While Schneider is not an overly physical player, he has shown a willingness to play the body when necessary.
 The added size that Schneider gained over the summer prior to his sophomore season has vastly improved his ability to fend off opposing defenders, protect the puck and work more effectively in areas such as the corners and boards.